 - The Ambulance Services will be responsible for casualties.

 - In an emergency where public health issues may be a factor, particularly where there is significant pollution or where there are significant levels of causalities, the public health service will be alerted.

-However, in some incidents the emergency services may request support and so Winchester City Council's Emergency Response Plan would be put into action.
-The services that the City Council might provide include temporary accommodation in the event of an evacuation, environmental health expertise, building control for dangerous structures and traffic and engineering services.
+However, in some incidents the emergency services may request support and our Emergency Response Plan would be put into action.
+The services that we might provide include temporary accommodation in the event of an evacuation, environmental health expertise, building control for dangerous structures and traffic and engineering services.

-Hampshire County Council's Emergency Planning Unit provides expertise to support the emergency services and the City Council and arranges for external resources to be made available.
+Hampshire County Council's Emergency Planning Unit provides expertise to support the emergency services and we arrange for external resources to be made available.
 It is also the contact for central government departments and public bodies which may be involved in an emergency.

 The Civil Contingencies Act 2004 was introduced to improve the UK's ability to deal with the consequences of major disruptive incidents and deliver a single framework for civil protection in the UK.

 One of the requirements of the Act was to produce a Community Risk Register, which is compiled following a risk assessment of the likelihood of an event occurring in the City Council's area and will lead to a plan of how to respond to all hazards and particularly those providing the highest risk.
 A copy of the Community Risk Register can be viewed on the Hampshire County Council website from the link below.

 There is also a need to provide Business Continuity Management for the City Council itself and to provide advice for the general community.
 Business Continuity is the degree to which an organisation is able to carry on providing its services following a disruption.
 A guidance note on preparing Business Continuity Plans for business and voluntary organisations is set out below.